myckhel/use-redux-states/README.md

 [![NPM](https://img.shields.io/npm/v/use-redux-states.svg)](https://www.npmjs.com/package/use-redux-states) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com) ![test workflow](https://github.com/myckhel/use-redux-states/actions/workflows/eslint.yml/badge.svg)

 ## Overview
+`use-redux-states`
-`use-redux-states` allows you to create runtime redux states for your components without explicitly creating actions and reducers.
+allows you to create runtime redux states for your components without explicitly creating actions and reducers.
 It was also designed to solve react's unnecessary re-render issue by using `useMemoSelector` api.

 It returns object which includes a setState function that uses same concept as react's class component `setState` function which accepts `callback(previous_state)` or new state value.

+### Benefits
+Simplification of Redux: The package seems to aim at simplifying the usage of Redux in React applications by providing custom hooks.
+This can be beneficial for developers who find Redux boilerplate cumbersome or complex.

+Custom Hooks: Custom hooks are a powerful feature in React that allow developers to extract and reuse logic across components.
+By encapsulating Redux-related logic within custom hooks, it can lead to cleaner and more maintainable code.

 ## Install